sazaniDeveloper/python-automation-scripts/Excel_Browser/README.md

 python manage.py runserver 8080

 ## Instructions
-1.Click on the Upload Button to select an Excel file.
+1. Click on the Upload Button to select an Excel file.
-2.Click Submit to render the table of the Excel file in the browser.
+2. Click Submit to render the table of the Excel file in the browser.